o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     The `/m` is a recommended build tool optimization, which tells the Microsoft compiler (MSVC) to use multiple threads during compilation to speed up build times.

-The engine will take a while to build.
-If you've used all the example commands in these steps, when the build is complete, the engine tools and other binaries can be found in `C:\o3de-install\bin\Windows\profile`.
+The engine takes a while to build.
+If you've used all the example commands in these steps, when the build is complete, you can find the engine tools and other binaries in `C:\o3de-install\bin\Windows\profile`.

 {{% /tab %}}
 {{< /tabs >}}